 While a clear focus of child-on-child / peer-on-peer abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from students to students can also be abusive.
 These are equally not tolerated and if it is believed that a crime has been committed, will be reported to the police.
-The principles from the 'Fitness to Study and Disciplinary Policy' will be applied in these cases, with recognition that any police investigation will need to take priority.
+The principles from the behaviour policy will be applied in these cases, with recognition that any police investigation will need to take priority.